chaosddp/gdextension-cpp-xmake-template/README.md

 # 2. run the demo
 xmake run

-# 3. export the project
+# 3. export the project, the executable will be under "publish" folder by default
-xmake pack
+xmake p

 # 4. clean the build and publish
 xmake clean